complexdatacollective/Fresco/README.md

 ### Configure remote repository

-You must configure a remote that points to the Fresco repository as the upstream repository to sync changes made in Fresco with your copy.
+You must configure a remote that points to this Fresco repository as the upstream repository to sync upgrades with your copy.

-1. Open Terminal
+1. Open Terminal (Mac, Linux) or Git Bash (Windows)
-2. Specify Fresco as the remote upstream repository that will be synced with your copy
+2. Specify this repository as the remote upstream repository that will be synced with your copy

 `git remote add upstream https://github.com/complexdatacollective/Fresco`